- Installing Photoshop Actions

 - Sky Overlays

 - Lightroom Presets & Brushes

-5. Click on the Actions tab.
-(If you aren’t sure where this is, go to Window>Actions and the panel will pop out.)
-Now click on the little button in the top right corner of the Actions palette (the button with the downward pointing arrow and four horizontal lines) and select “Load Actions”.
+3. Click on the little button in the top right corner of the Actions Panel (the button with the downward pointing arrow and four horizontal lines).
+When the flyout menu pops out, find and select “Load Actions” from the list.